 3. Which Classes Last for a Specific Number of Weeks and Which are On-Going?

-Classes set-up for a specific number of weeks (2, 4 or 6 weeks) are Cindy’s Intermediate to Advanced Agility classes.
+Classes are set-up for a specific number of weeks (2, 4 or 6 weeks), for example, Cindy’s Intermediate to Advanced Agility classes.

 On-Going Classes are Lynn’s Distance classes.